ruipedro16/jasmin-preprocessor/README.md

 - `--after_rm_generic`: Prints the program after removing the generic functions from the source code
 - `--after_tasks`: Prints the program after resolving the tasks
 - `--after_generic_fn_calls`: Prints the program after resolving generic function calls
+- `--workers`: Defines the number of worker threads for finding subtask concurrently

 ## Run with Docker